bharaththiru/CoreLogicWidget/README.md

 ## Known Issues

-Currently, there is an error where the generated access token is returning a response saying “invalid token”, although the permissions were ALL permissions regarding modules.
+Currently, there is an error where the generated zoho access token is returning a response saying “invalid token”, although the permissions were ALL permissions regarding modules.
 This issue is being investigated.